coderjs/frontend-nanodegree-mobile-portfolio/README.md

 1. Reduced number of pizza columns
 1. Moved mPizzas function outside of loop
 1. Reduced number of pizzas to display on page
+1. Employed "use strict" where appropriate
+1. Moved array length to local variable so as to prevent calling at each iteration
+1. Refactored code to consolidate lines
+1. Modified code to calculate the number of pizzas needed to fill the screen based on browser window resolution
+1. Utilized translateX to define a 2D translation

 ##### views/css.style
 1. Added additional attributes to css classes, removing them from javascript